dm4th/personal-website/README.md

 ### Created with NextJS and deployed on Vercel

-Thanks to the nExtJS tutorial on their website.
+Thanks to the NextJS tutorial on their website.

 https://nextjs.org/docs/getting-started